AeybelV/VirtualMachine/README.md

 CakeLang is an assembly-like programming language that I have written as an educational experience and interesting side project for me.

-The language is compiled into bytecode that can be executed by the CakeLang Virtual Machine, which is the runtime for executing CakeLang bytecode.
+The language is assembled into bytecode that can be executed by the CakeLang Virtual Machine, which is the runtime for executing CakeLang bytecode.

 The CLVM is designed to be a stack based machine.
 At the moment it support only integers, and for now will only deal with 8 bit numbers.